Paisseon/SatellaJailed/README.md

 Satella Jailed is provided for educational purposes only and I am not responsible for any illegal actions taken with the use of this tool.
 No copyright material is distributed on this repo.
 Lawyer with a DMCA can stick it up their ass.

 # Installation
-There are currently two official methods of installing Satella Jailed, but it should work with other methods just like any tweak.
+There are currently three official methods of installing Satella Jailed, but it should work with other patching tools.

-## Azule Script (Computer or Jailbreak Required)
+## Script (Computer Required)
-1. Get a *decrypted* .ipa for the app you want to modify
-2. `git clone https://github.com/Paisseon/SatellaJailed.git && cd SatellaJailed`
+1. Run `git clone https://github.com/Paisseon/SatellaJailed.git && cd SatellaJailed` in terminal
-3. Move the .ipa into the SatellaJailed folder
+2. Move the IPA file to the resultant SatellaJailed folder
-4. `sh patch.sh`
+3. `sh patch-mac.sh` for macOS *or* `sh patch-linux.sh` for Linux and WSL
-5. Sideload the patched app to your jailed device
+4. Sideload the patched IPA to your jailed device

+## Azula (Mac *or* On-Device)
+If you use TrollStore, make sure that the URL scheme is enabled, and turn on code signature slicing.
+Or just jailbreak with Dopamine and use the tweak version 🙃

+1. Download SatellaJailed.dylib from this repo
+2. Move SatellaJailed.dylib and the target IPA to the Azula folder in files app
+3. Select them in Azula
+4. Tap the Patch button

 ## Esign (On-Device)
-If you don’t already have it, Esign can be installed from [this website](https://esign.yyyue.xyz/)

-1. Get a *decrypted* .ipa for the app you want to modify
-2. Download SatellaJailed.dylib from this repo
+1. Download SatellaJailed.dylib from this repo
-3. In Signature -> More Settings, import SatellaJailed.dylib
+2. In Signature -\> More Settings, import SatellaJailed.dylib
-4. In Signature -> More Settings, make sure to use “@executable\_path” and “Frameworks”
+3. Make sure to use “@executable\_path” and “Frameworks”
-5. Sign and install the patched .ipa
+4. Sign and install the patched IPA

-## Other .ipa Patchers
-I haven’t personally tested any other .ipa patcher, but they should work just as well as the two tested methods.

-1. Get a *decrypted* .ipa for the app you want to modify
-2. Download SatellaJailed.dylib from this repo
-3. Inject SatellaJailed.dylib into the .ipa
-4. Sideload the patched app to your jailed device

 # Usage
 Just attempt to make a purchase, then cancel the confirmation popup (the one with your Apple ID on it) so you don't pay.

 By default, core functionality is enabled.
-If it doesn't work, and you are on iOS 14+, you can try enabling features such as receipt spoofer, observer, etc. by tapping the purple star.
-If it still doesn't work, then it is likely a server-sided purchase and Satella will not work.
-If the purple star doesn't show up, try tapping with 3 fingers.
-If that doesn't work, the app has a weird issue with UIWindow and idk how to fix those 🤷‍♀️
+If it doesn't work, and you are on iOS 15+, you can try enabling advanced features by tapping the purple star.

+Please note that Satella Jailed doesn’t work on every app.
+If various combinations of settings fail to crack the purchase, you’re out of luck.